Dual SIM - What is it? What does Dual SIM mean? How does Dual SIM work?

 Can you use your 3G/4G data plan on both SIM cards, when using a Dual SIM smartphone?

 The short answer is Yes, but it depends on the Dual SIM implementation that was chosen by the manufacturer of your smartphone.
 Manufacturers look at how much their smartphones cost to build and their profit margins.
 Making a Dual SIM smartphone with a SIM card that supports 4G data connections and the other 2G, is easy and affordable.
 4G + 2G can be combined in a Dual SIM Dual Standby mode and use the same radio frequencies.
-However, if you want to build a Dual SIM smartphone that supports 4G connections one of its SIM cards and 3G or even 4G on the other, that would mean that the processor on the smartphone must be powerful enough to support two high-speed data connections simultaneously and probably the costs would be rather high.
+However, if you want to build a Dual SIM smartphone that supports 4G connections on one of its SIM cards and 3G or even 4G on the other, that would mean that the processor on the smartphone must be powerful enough to support two high-speed data connections simultaneously and probably the costs would be rather high.
 Most Dual SIM smartphones on the market offer 4G + 2G data connections.

 The disadvantages of Dual SIM smartphones